 Siena’s compelling architecture is a visual feast will have you riveted.
-The entire city is basically one big, al fresco museum dedicated to Gothic art that lives in perfect harmony with the medieval monuments and modern structures that line its streets.
-The city square, Piazza del Campo, is also regarded to be one of the most famous and most beautiful piazzas in Italy and the place where the famous Palio horse races takes place twice a year.
-Wander around, take a seat at a enoteca or deli for an aperitif and gaze in wonderment as you are transported to the 15th century when living was slow and easy.
+The entire city is basically one big al fresco museum dedicated to Gothic art that lives in perfect harmony with the medieval monuments and modern structures that line its streets.
+The city square, Piazza del Campo, is also regarded to be one of the most famous and most beautiful piazzas in Italy and the place where the famous Palio horse races take place twice a year.
+Wander around, take a seat at an enoteca or deli for an aperitif and gaze in wonderment as you are transported to the 15th century when living was slow and easy.
 It’s one of the most famous Italian cities for a reason.

 Situated in the Valdinievole area, Montecatini Terme is world-renowned for its thermal spas and Italy’s foremost spa town.
 Here you can bathe in spring-fed stone pools and sulphurous hot springs that burst forth from the ground, indulge in spa treatments or simply spend the day soaking along with the locals – the choice is yours.
 Alternatively, take a walking tour of the town’s historical fountains or visit the Viale Verdi to view the summer residence of the famous Medici family.

-Perched precariously on a narrow ridge of volcanic rock, the town of Montepulciano is not to be traversed by the faint of heart – it is steep as steep can be.
-That said, if your calf muscles are up to task, you’ll be able to drink in the singular architecture and ambience of a city that straddled the political divide between Florence and Siena for so long that it developed a wholly unique culture in the process.
-Here Gothic strongholds rub shoulders with Renaissance mansions and ice cold Vino Nobile awaits at trattorias that overlook the majestic Val di Chiana.
+Perched precariously on a narrow ridge of volcanic rock, the town of Montepulciano is not to be traversed by the faint of heart – it is steep as steep can be!
+That said, if your calf muscles are up to the task, you’ll be able to drink in the singular architecture and ambience of a city that straddled the political divide between Florence and Siena for so long that it developed a wholly unique culture in the process.
+Here Gothic strongholds rub shoulders with Renaissance mansions and ice-cold Vino Nobile awaits at trattorias that overlook the majestic Val di Chiana.
 In one word: magic!